RustFestEU/blog.rustfest.eu/_posts/2017-07-06-TWIRF-contest-and-cfp.md

 We've resumed our weekly meetings (often spanning several timezones and countries) to bring together this event.
 Back in Berlin, we've been drawing together the plans for workshops with our old friends [Parity](https://parity.io/).
 Also in Berlin, our friends at [1aim](https://1aim.com) have been putting together a contest to help with the libz blitz (more on that below).
 Over in America, some of our organizers have been in touch with (and part of) the team at [Rust Belt Rust](http://rust-belt-rust.com/) to support each other and learn each others lessons.
 Across the globe we've been coordinating with various [Mozillians](http://mozilla.org) as well as community members to support our attendees and speakers.

 Local, in Zürich, we've been exploring (delicious) catering options.
 On campus, we've been exploring [ETH](https://www.ethz.ch/) to scope out an amazing atmosphere and setting for the event.
 We've even been thinking about offering screenprinting, [let us know if you're interested.](https://github.com/RustFestEU/blog.rustfest.eu/issues/16).
+Finally, we've been eagerly following the [Rust Zürichsee chapter](https://github.com/rust-zurichsee/meetups).
 We can't wait to share this event with you!

 ## Libz Blitz